Amazon.co.uk Widgets

 Proprietary tools and extensions

-Some extensions, notably from the vendor, have license restrictions which prevent their use other than with the vendor product, but again these can be replaced with open source equivalents.
+Some extensions, notably from the vendor, have licence restrictions which prevent their use other than with the vendor product, but again these can be replaced with open source equivalents.
 Others will not work with VSCodium, but most will 'just work', including Flutter!

 Flutter and VSCodium